Oregon has miles of stunning coastline, calling RV enthusiasts for weekend getaways or more lengthy adventures.

 Want to Connect With a Community of Over 1,078 RV Enthusiasts?

-Sunset Bay State Park has a coastline with a sandy beach edges with rocky cliffs.
+Sunset Bay State Park has a coastline with sandy beach edges and rocky cliffs.
 The park offers hiking trails that connect to two other state parks for long walks through the forest and along the cliffs, where you can spot the lighthouse and plenty of wildlife.

 Best things to do: